-Here’s the latest recipe in my Fake Supermom series: a pumpkin cake that has been a real game-changer for me in my life as a mom!
+Here’s the latest recipe in my Fake Supermom series: an easy pumpkin cake that has been a real game-changer for me in my life as a mom!
 I make it for all the holidays, sometimes multiple times, and it’s perfect for morning coffee or dessert as it’s moist and not too sweet.
 I also give it to the kids for afternoon snack and it’s fabulous for school parties or bake sales.
 To fancy it up, you can also serve for dessert with fruit or ice cream.
-I call it a “no lose” recipe because it is VERY had to get it wrong — if it stays in a bit long, it is a bit drier, but no one will ever notice!
+I call it a “no lose” recipe because it is VERY hard to get it wrong — if it stays in a bit long, it is a bit drier, but no one will ever notice!
 Take it out a wee bit early or on time, and it’s deliciously moist.

 Your friends and family will be raving about you as a baker (and yes, they’ll say “I don’t know how you do it, you supermom!“) and you will be chuckling thinking that this recipe was nearly as easy as a box of cake mix.

 - 1 (15 ounce) can Libby’s Pumpkin (*for the ambitious, you can use real pumpkin puree instead!)